A close-up photograph of two people holding each other hands. One of the people appears to be on a wheelchair, the other has a wrist brace.

 The Take Away

 As designers, we need to plan and design for accessibility in UX projects.
-We have the responsibilities, not only to our profession but also to our users and society, to design accessible digital solutions.
+We have the responsibility, not only to our profession but also to our users and society, to design accessible digital solutions.
 One simple method of including accessibility in our UX projects is to assign a disability to one of the personas.
-Another method is to follow the Web Content Accessibility Guidelines (WCAG), as developed by the W3C (directed by inventor of the World Wide Web, Tim Berners-Lee) and inspired by the UN convention principles.
+Another method is to follow the Web Content Accessibility Guidelines (WCAG), as developed by the W3C (directed by the inventor of the World Wide Web, Tim Berners-Lee) and inspired by the UN convention principles.

 Hero Image: © David Amsler, CC BY 2.0